 It is the goal of the course to not only learn the French language and culture but to use it!
 This course will establish basic French oral and written communication skills and knowledge of the French language and culture.
 This will be accomplished through the use of "hands-on" activities including classroom drama, conversational skits, written composition, reading, music, and individual/group projects.
 Students will need to buy a specific French dictionary.
-NOTE: This class is also listed in the distance learning section.
+NOTE: This course is pending due to time constraints and enrollments.